Surgical Technician: AAS

-The Surgical Technician Program is a certificate program that can be completed in one year in addition to one semester of prerequisites and an externship of a minimum of 120 surgical cases following didactic training.
+The Surgical Technician Program is an Associate Degree program that can be completed in four semesters in addition to one semester of prerequisites and an externship of a minimum of 120 surgical cases following didactic training.
 The program prepares and trains individuals for a career in surgical technology.
 Surgical Technicians assist in operations under the supervision of surgeons, registered nurses and other surgical personnel.
-Upon the successful completion of coursework, students receive a certificate of completion from Utah State University.
+Upon the successful completion of coursework, students receive an Associate of Applied Science from Utah State University.
 At that time students are eligible to submit an application and if accepted, sit for the National Board of Surgical Technology and Surgical Assisting (NBSTSA) certification examination.
 Graduates of accredited surgical technician programs are eligible to sit for the NBSTSA certification exam to become certified surgical technologist (CST).

 The program prepares and trains individuals for a career in surgical technology.
 Surgical Technicians assist in operations under the supervision of surgeons, registered nurses and other surgical personnel.

 A GPA of 3.0 is required for admission into the Surgical Technician (ST) Program.

 You can download the application packet by visiting the Health Professions website.

 Required Immunizations: All immunizations below are required.
 Administrative and Clinical Experience will not accept students that have not met immunization requirements.

 - Twinrix (Hepatitis A and B series): The first injection of this series needs to be completed prior to semester one or in the initial weeks of the semester.
 The second injection is given one month after the first injection.
 The third injection is completed six months after the first injection of the series.